Kees-van-der-Oord/NiVerDig/README.md

 ![image](https://user-images.githubusercontent.com/62476661/217361085-0b6033dc-5474-4d90-b8db-9d76bab8ae64.png)

 ## Example 1: Camera Trigger started manually
 This example shows how to trigger a camera 100 times at 20 ms intervals.
-Pin â€˜BNC 1â€™ is an output pin.
+Pin 'BNC 1' is an output pin.
-The â€˜upâ€™ time is 2 ms, the â€˜downâ€™ time is 18 ms, so the time between the triggers is 20 ms.
+The 'up' time is 2 ms, the 'down' time is 18 ms, so the time between the triggers is 20 ms.
 ![image](https://user-images.githubusercontent.com/62476661/217347172-6349b9bd-6b29-4431-b1af-d6d77083b6b5.png)

-After defining the task and pressing â€˜Sendâ€™, select the  â€˜Controlâ€™ page and click on the running icon to start the task.
+After defining the task and pressing 'Send', select the  'Control' page and click on the running icon to start the task.
 The pulse pattern on BNC 1 shows a jitter of about 5 us:

 ![image](https://user-images.githubusercontent.com/62476661/217347219-1d072ff6-c3ff-4403-96b2-600eb2239a20.png)
 ![image](https://user-images.githubusercontent.com/62476661/217347263-000415e9-e905-457b-9391-52797e4de67e.png)